flowtoolz/GetLaid/README.md

 ## Features

-Some advantages even over classic simple frameworks like [PureLayout](https://github.com/PureLayout/PureLayout):
+GetLaid has some advantages even over classic simple frameworks like [PureLayout](https://github.com/PureLayout/PureLayout):

 * :white_check_mark: Readability
     - Functions are of the principle form "constrain [constrained aspect] to [constraining aspect]"